 Diamond Pete Montana (Ralph Ince) and Big Boy (Sidney Blackmer), who find themselves several notches above Rico, survive because they keep low profiles.
 In the world of Big Business, too, the CEOs who stay behind the scenes survive the longest.
 Rico, on the other hand, does his Al Capone and John Gotti-like best to court the press; as a result, he is doomed.

-Now, while nowhere near great cinema, the 1931 Little Caesar movie has had an undertow that few cinema productions have ever had.
+Now, while nowhere near great cinema, Little Caesar has had an undertow that few cinema productions have ever had.
 Is it a mere coincidence that the acronym for the federal Racketeering Influenced and Corrupt Organizations Act of 1970 is the “RICO Act”?